bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

 ### Installing Rust

-Bevy relies heavily on improvements in the Rust language and compiler.
+Bevy relies heavily on improvements in the Rust language and compiler, and often releases shortly after the compiler.
 As a result, the Minimum Supported Rust Version (MSRV) is "the latest stable release" of Rust.

+Note that [Rust stable releases](https://github.com/rust-lang/rust/blob/master/RELEASES.md) happen almost every month!
+If you already have Rust installed, unless you updated Rust in the last couple of weeks, **you probably need to update Rust**.

 Install Rust by following the [Rust Getting Started Guide](https://www.rust-lang.org/learn/get-started).